-When people learn about Health Savings Accounts (HSAs), they have a lot of questions.
+Health Savings Accounts (HSAs) tend to generate a lot of questions from participants and people interested in opening an account.
 One of the most frequently asked questions (FAQs) about HSAs is, “When can I open an HSA?”
-I have an answer to this question and other HSA FAQs.
-Please read below.
+I have an answer to this question and other HSA FAQs below.

-The following is list of HSA FAQs and their answers:
+The following is a list of HSA FAQs and their answers:

 HSAs have a triple tax advantage: